srerickson/ocfl-tools/README.md

 To work with objects using their IDs, you need to specify an OCFL storage root.
 (The storage must also define a storage root layout).
-You can configure the storage root location using the `OCFL_ROOT` environment variable or by setting it explicitly with the `--root` flag, used by most commands.
+You can configure the storage root location using the `$OCFL_ROOT` environment variable or by setting it explicitly with the `--root` flag, used by most commands.

 ```sh